zhikai-liu/mountainlab/README.md

 Contact the authors for information on the slack team for users and developers.

 ## Important notice ##
 I believe in continually simplifying the code base.
-That involves deleting a lot of stuff.
+That sometimes involves deleting a lot of files.
 Of course, when users start to depend on the software it is not right to pull the rug out from under them.
-It is always a challenge to decide which new version to pull into the master branch, which is the default branch when users visit this site.
+It is challenging to decide which new version to incorporate into the (default) master branch.

-Therefore we will be migrating into the following system.
-The master branch will ultimately not contain any code, but will rather be a table of contents to the various software versions (branches).
+We will therefore be migrating into the following system.
+The (default) master branch will ultimately not contain any code, but will rather be a table of contents to the various software versions (branches).
 This will allow you to stay on your preferred version until you are ready to switch to the newer stable version.
-In the short term, this branch (master) will still function.
+In the short term, the master branch will still function.
 But I would recommend that you switch to the 2017_06 branch (below) which will be a snapshot (of master right now) with only critical bug fixes.

-[2017_06 branch](https://github.com/magland/mountainlab/tree/2017_06) - snapshot with only critical bug fix updates
+* [2017_06 branch](https://github.com/magland/mountainlab/tree/2017_06) - snapshot with only critical bug fix updates

+* [ms3](https://github.com/magland/mountainlab/tree/ms3) - development branch with the ms3 processing pipeline

 ## Installation